ic-designer/fnal-asic-compute/README.md

 - `~/.ssh/config` - FNAL SSH client configurations.
 - `~/.zshrc` - Base zsh run command file.

-The following environment variables are also supported:
+The envirnment variables provided below are also supported.
+These variables can be uniquely set for each user by adding to the override file `~/.zshrc_local`.
 - `KRB_PRINCIPAL` - Overrides the default kerebros principal if defined.

 The MacOS client configuration also installs `vnctools` to help manage VNC connections.